 Henry Schreiner founded the Shreiner Jewelry Company in 1939.
 He had been a blacksmith in Bavaria, Germany and emigrated to the U.S. in 1923.
 He started to work for the Better Buckle Company working with metals designing and fashioning belt buckles, buttons and dress fasteners.
 His daughter and her husband joined the firm in 1953 and soon the three of them were creating jewelry for Adele Simpson, Norman Norell, and Christian Dior with the use of the clients names on the jewelry produced.
 Jewelry designed include flower pins of daises, geraniums, sunflowers, cornflowers, and white marguerites, dragonflies, carrots, pineapples, peas in a pot, turtles, acorns, in different colors.
 The stunning, unusual and distinctive Shreiner jewelry used gun-metal plating, bronze plating and gold plating for backing along with very expensive custom made special shaped stones made in Germany by skilled Czechoslovakian craftsmen.
 Some of the designs had inverted-set or upside-down rhinestones and unusual color combinations of the stones.

 British company Sphinx made high quality jewelry.
 They made jewellery for many famous design houses, like Kenneth J. Lane, Saks Fifth Avenue, Butler & Wilson Neimans, and Bloomingdales and others.
-I understand and also heard Designer Henry Schreiner of Schreiner Jewellery Co which began in 1939 also designed for Sphinx. .
-Their jewelry is becoming more and more collectable today
+I understand and also heard Designer Henry Schreiner of Schreiner Jewellery Co which began in 1939 also designed for Sphinx.
+Their jewellery is becoming more and more collectible today.

 Vincent Sorrento founded Vincent Sorrento Company in 1911.
 The Companys name was changed to Uncas Manufacturing Company before 1922.
 The costume jewellery produced used sterling silver and gold plated metals.
 The signature Mark is "Sorrento" since 1957.
 Early pieces are collectable and can be rare to find.

-Early 1930 Alfred Philippe joined as head designer, he is considered a top craftsman who worked in fi ne jewellery for Cartier and Van Cleef and Arples.
-His designs became very popular especially the well known designs known as fruit salad jewellery.
+Early 1930 Alfred Philippe joined as head designer, he's considered a top master craftsman in fine jewellery for Cartier and Van Cleef and Arples.
+His designs became very popular especially the well known designs known as fruit salad (also known as Tutti Frutti) jewellery.
 The company was run 1910 to 1975 by the originating founders and sons of those founders.
-In 1975 Trifari was purchased by several other companies, there is so much rich history to Trifari that it is far too much information to put here, we will eventually dedicate a full page to give a lot more history.
-Early Trifari Jewellery is very collectable and some pieces are now very rare to find.
+In 1975 Trifari was purchased by several other companies, there's so much rich history to Trifari, we will add more and more over time on their fascinating history.
+Early Trifari Jewellery is very collectible and some pieces are now very rare to find.

-Under the umbrella of Ivana Haute Couture come 'lifestyle products' such as scents Ivana, Elegance by Ivana, Ivanka by Ivana, Ivana Pink Champagne, and Ivana for Men, Ivana make-up and, of course, the Ivana costume jewellery.
-'People love the products; everyone from the 18 year old girl to the 80 year old grandma love it, ' boasts Ivana, who, like her ex, comes across as both relentlessly self-promoting and curiously big-hearted in person.
-Visit Ivana Trump Costume jewellery to see if we have any items for sale.
-Please click here....
+Under the umbrella of Ivana Haute Couture come 'lifestyle products' such as scents (Ivana, Elegance by Ivana, Ivanka by Ivana, Ivana Pink Champagne, and Ivana for Men), Ivana make-up and, of course, the Ivana costume jewellery.
+'People love the products; everyone from the 18-year old girl to the 80-year-old grandma love it, ' boasts Ivana, who, like her ex, comes across as both relentlessly self-promoting and curiously big-hearted in person.

 Founded in 1906 by Alfred Van Cleef and his brothers-in-law Charles and Julien Arpels on the Place Vendome in Paris, Van Cleef & Arpels is one of the worlds most prestigious and innovative jewellers.
 They are renowned for their creative designs and techniques, using only the highest quality gemstones, such as the Mystery Setting also known as Invisible Setting, in which the prongs are hidden underneath a gemstone.
 The House has always given form to these recurring motifs through inventive, very complex and continuously evolving techniques.
 The Van Cleef & Arpels touch asymmetry for a sense of life and movement, metamorphosis as a guiding principle in transformable jewellery, and a mingling of the transparent and the opaque.
 Van Cleef & Arpels immediate success prompted the founders to expand to important seaside resorts in France as well as abroad.
 New York City became their first location in the United States in 1939.
 Maria Callas, Grace Kelly, Audrey Hepburn, Jackie Onassis, the Maharani of Baroda, the Royal family of Egypt, the Shah of Iran, to name just a few, were all devoted clients of the firm and regularly wore their most astonishing creations.
 Today, the radiant glamour of Julia Roberts, Kristin Scott Thomas, Sharon Stone, Zhang Ziyi and Uma Thurman is lit up by the jeweller.
 With 49 boutiques all over the world, the firm is still regarded as one of the foremost contemporary jewellers, maintaining the tradition of excellent craftsmanship and original designs.

-The Wiesner Company was founded by Joseph Wiesner NY in 1953 producing quality workmanship in elegant designs in the 50s, sparkling clear and brilliant coloured rhinestones prong set in goldtone metal.
+The Wiesner Company was founded by Joseph Wiesner NY in 1953 producing quality workmanship in elegant designs in the 50's, sparkling clear and brilliant coloured rhinestones prong set in goldtone metal.
 Known for their quality boxed sets and elegant designs, compacts and accessories.
 Mark: "Joseph Wiesner NY".
-There is another company called Wiesner of Miami.
+There's another company called Wiesner of Miami.